Purpose and Approach

-- The Middle School Art Club (new in 2017-18) for students in grades 6 to 8 gives our students the opportunity to work in and experience a variety of mediums.
+The Middle School Art Club for students in grades 6 to 8 gives our students the opportunity to work in and experience a variety of mediums.
 Please note that a fee may be charged for this course to help cover the cost of materials.

 The Stage Design Group for a small group of students in grades 8 to 12designs and builds the scenery for the school musical in November.

-- The Chess Club run by the Hamburg Chess Club offers students in grades 1 to 5 and in grades 6 to 12 the opportunity to learn and play the game in the company of an instructor from the Hamburg Chess Club.
+The Chess Club run by the Hamburg Chess Club offers students in grades 2 to 8 the opportunity to learn and play the game in the company of an instructor from the Hamburg Chess Club.
 The class is open to players of all abilities.

 The Yearbook Production Team for students in grades 9 to 12 is responsible for publishing the annual ISH Yearbook and will work throughout the year on the many tasks involved in the production of this high quality record of the school year.